 - receive financial support primarily from internal church sources as opposed to public or governmental sources.

-Men’s and women’s organizations, seminaries, mission societies and youth groups that satisfy the first two requirements above are considered integrated auxiliaries whether or not they meet the internal support requirements.
 More guidance as to the types of organizations the IRS will treat as integrated auxiliaries can be found in the Code of Regulations, 26 CFR Section 1.6033-2(h).

-Starting a church with 501c3 tax-exempt status
+Starting a Church with 501c3 501(c)(3) Tax-Exempt Status

-Starting a Church with tax exemption under the umbrella of a Central or Parent Organization
+Starting a Church with Tax Exemption under the Umbrella of a Central or Parent Organization

-How to apply for Church 501c3 tax-exempt status
+How to Apply for Church 501c3 501(c)(3) Tax-Exempt Status

-The process of applying for church or ministry 501c3 exemption through 501c3 application (Form 1023) is covered in detail throughout this website and it’s exactly the same as any other nonprofit.
-However, churches and religious organizations have somewhat different compliance requirements which I’ve detailed in the following articles that specifically apply to religious entities:
+The process of applying for church or ministry 501c3 501(c)(3) exemption through 501c3 501(c)(3) application (Form 1023) is covered in detail throughout this website and it's exactly the same as any other nonprofit.
+However, churches and religious organizations have somewhat different compliance requirements which I've detailed in the following articles that specifically apply to religious entities:

 - Church Charitable Contributions and Donations Regulations & Laws